Chris1221/wgba/README.md

 wgba -f bigwig your_file.bigWig
 ```

-You can use shell globs to match multiple files, all of which will be processed independantly
+You can use shell globs to match multiple files, all of which will be processed independently

 ```{sh}
 wgba *.bed